Badis213/Discord-Bot-UHM/docs/PLAN.md

 - [x] Setup of the development environment.
 - [x] Basic connection of the bot to the Discord server.
 - [x] Implementation of the welcome message.
+- [x] Addition of basic commands for member management.

 ### Ongoing Tasks

-- [ ] Addition of basic commands for member management.
+- [ ] Add a better log system on the terminal with ANSI text.
+(25%...)

 ### Future Tasks

 - [ ] Development of the verification system.
-- [ ] Integration of custom commands and slash commands.
+- [ ] Integration of custom tribunal command and ID Card command.
 - [ ] Implementation of the points/rewards system.

 ## Notes and Remarks